nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 For the <b>AllergyIntolerance.type</b> FHIR has a required terminology binding using the values of (allergy | intolerance) - as this is a required ValueSet these values must be used.

 The values "Adverse Reaction" and "Not Known" are currently not supported However adverse reaction is closer to intolerance by the FHIR definition.
-An absence of AllergyIntollerance.type implies Not Known .
+An absence of AllergyIntollerance.type implies Not Known.
 Advice from FHIR patient care WGM is that adverse reaction should recorded under <b>AllergyIntolerance.reaction.description</b>.

 ## Date first experienced ##